soumodiptab/web-evaluator/README.md

-# web-evaluator
+# WEB EVALUATION SUITE
-This Repository contains the Web Evaluation Suite used to retrieve analytics from websites.
+This Repository contains the Web Evaluation Suite used to retrieve analytics from websites as part of the coursework of SSD.